-- 1. Take sample and provide to lab for analysis. - 2.
-Perform additional DWS upstream from suspected MS4 outfall. - 3.
-Perform site inspection of a facility that is suspected of illicitly discharging. - 4.
-Video the storm line to search for source of illicit discharge.
+- 1. Take sample(s) and provide to lab for analysis - 2.
+Perform additional DWS upstream from suspected MS4 outfall - 3.
+Perform visual Inspection(s) of adjacent outfalls, stormwater infrastructure and identify adjacent land uses - 3.
+Perform site inspection of a facility that is suspected of illicitly discharging - 4.
+Video and/or dye test the storm line to search for source of illicit discharge

-The results of any source tracing activities performed will be recorded on the inspection checklist.
+The results of any source tracing activities performed will be recorded on a Source Tracing Form.
+A blank copy of this form is located in Appendix A of this document.
 If an illicit discharge is positively identified, the City will take enforcement actions as specified in the City's Stormwater Ordinance (Sec.
 291⁄2.9. - Enforcement).
 Penalties may also be assessed as outlined in the City's Stormwater Ordinance (Sec.
 291⁄2.10. - Penalties).